lakejs/lake-docs/reference/index.md

 ```

 ::: tip
-You can disable a plugin by setting its value to `false`.
-For example, setting `mention` to `false` will disable the mention pop-up menu.
+You can disable any plugin by setting its configuration to `false`.
+For instance, setting `mention` to `false` will prevent the mention pop-up menu from appearing during content editing.
 :::